lllyasviel/style2paints/README.md

 ![display4](https://raw.githubusercontent.com/lrisviel/markdown/master/github/display4.jpg?t=233)

-# You can use reference images like PaintsTransferV2.0
+# You can still use reference images in V3, just like in PaintsTransferV1 or V2.

 You can still upload your reference, but keep in mind that you need to **drag** the "stylizing rate" slider.